 The tax incentive plays a key role in supporting growth of the U.S. biodiesel and renewable diesel industry, helping producers create jobs, diversify fuel markets, and strengthen U.S. energy security.

-gallons of biodiesel production supports approximately 3,200 jobs.
+gallons of biodiesel production supports approximately 3,200 jobs throughout the economy.

 To get more information on the biodiesel tax incentive and learn about NBB’s advocacy efforts on the issue, please visit the National Biodiesel Board's website.